snimu/blog/contents/modded-nanogpt-x0/article.md

 Anyway, I can imagine that this technique of adding more embedding layers will scale fairly well, for two reasons:

 - As the model gets wider, adding the extra embeddings costs less and less relative to the matrix products, because the cost of scalar addition scales linearly with the model dimension, while the cost of matrix multiplication rises quadratically.
 And since the embeddings themselves are just lookup tables, producing them will always be comparatively cheap
 - As the model gets deeper, I expect that the number of embedding layers that can be added productively to increase.
-That's because as the number of layers increases, the number of different combinations of these embeddings that can be used inside the model increases
+That's because as the number of layers increases, so does the number of different combinations of these embeddings that can be used inside the model

-Effectively, this method of increasing the number of input embeddings and doing a learned weighted sum between them and the residual at every layer input *decouples the possible embedding size from the model dimension* (if we count the interpolation between multiple embeddings as one big embeddings, which I'm not completely sure about mathematically, but which makes sense).
+Effectively, this method of increasing the number of input embeddings and doing a learned weighted sum between them and the residual at every layer input *decouples the possible embedding size from the model dimension*.

-It's kind of the equivalent of [Mixture of Softmaxes](https://arxiv.org/abs/1809.09296), which performs multiple linear transformations of the output latents, applies the language head and softmax to all of them, and then sums the results up (where the weights of the sum add up to one to keep the final output a probability distribution).
+What might destroy the method is parallelizability, which I know too little about to be able to make any sort of judgement.

 ## Summary